Creating a not-for-profit corporation

 Not-for-profit corporations and non-profit organizations

 Incorporation under the NFP Act does not automatically mean that the corporation will be exempt from tax under the Income Tax Act.
-For more information on being considered a non-profit organization under the Income Tax Act, see the CRA's Non-profit organizations section.
+For more information on being considered a non-profit organization under the Income Tax Act, see the CRA's website.

 - Date modified: